-G. Natale, T. Bland, Simon Gschwendtner, Louis Lafforgue, Daniel S. Grün, A. Patscheider, Manfred J. Mark, F. Ferlaino Strongly dipolar gases in a one-dimensional lattice: Bloch oscillations and matter-wave localization,
+G. Natale, T. Bland, Simon Gschwendtner, Louis Lafforgue, Daniel S. Grün, A. Patscheider, Manfred J. Mark, F. Ferlaino Bloch oscillations and matter-wave localization of a dipolar quantum gas in a one-dimensional lattice,

 Three-dimensional quantum gases of strongly dipolar atoms can undergo a crossover from a dilute gas to a dense macrodroplet, stabilized by quantum fluctuations.
 Adding a one-dimensional optical lattice creates a platform where quantum fluctuations are still unexplored, and a rich variety of new phases may be observable.
 We employ Bloch oscillations as an interferometric tool to assess the role quantum fluctuations play in an array of quasi-two-dimensional Bose-Einstein condensates.
 Long-lived oscillations are observed when the chemical potential is balanced between sites, in a region where a macrodroplet is extended over several lattice sites.
 Further, we observe a transition to a state that is localized to a single lattice plane−driven purely by interactions−marked by the disappearance of the interference pattern in the momentum distribution.
 To describe our observations, we develop a discrete one-dimensional extended Gross-Pitaevskii theory, including quantum fluctuations and a variational approach for the on-site wavefunction.
 This model is in quantitative agreement with the experiment, revealing the existence of single and multisite macrodroplets, and signatures of a two-dimensional bright soliton.